Season of Miracles

 John Schneider is terrific as the coach of the team and he encourages the boys that, if they show heart, anything is possible.
 Nancy Stafford also appears as Nurse Barbara.
 The movie features various dramatic themes including the boys attending church and learning about God and a young player’s dad is missing in action in the military.

 By the story’s end the team needs a miracle and they learn that when one is most needed, it is then that the greatest ones can happen.
-We are pleased to award this film our Dove “Family-Approved” Seal for all ages.
+We are pleased to award this film our Dove “Faith-Friendly” Seal for all ages.
 This movie inspires the viewer to believe!